-Element/Feature: ROOF STRUCTURE AND MATERIALS

-Preservation Reconstruction

-Rehabilitation

-Based on the condition and deficiencies outlined in the Physical Conditions Report, please describe in detail the proposed work:

-The existing roof structure is made up of 2x4 rough sawn lumber supporting 1x6 perpendicular skip sheathing with wood shingles above.
-Due to the poor condition of the sagging roof and lack of any waterproof membrane, the proposal aims to preserve the existing roof pitches, shape, and location 100% while rehabilitating the integrity of the materials used.
+Element/Feature: ROOF STRUCTURE AND MATERIALS This involves: Preservation ☐ Restoration Reconstruction ■ Rehabilitation Based on the condition the proposed work: n and deficiencies outlined in the Physical Conditions Report, please describe in detail sheathing with woo waterproof membra ucture is made up of 2x4 rough sawn lumber supporting 1x6 perpendicular skip dishingles above.
+Due to the poor condition of the sagging roof and lack of any ne, the proposal aims to preserve the existing roof pitches, shape, and location 100% he integrity of the materials used.
 The roof will be rebuilt to meet code standards.

-The separate roof over the front porch will also receive a new structure and be rebuilt to meet code standards.

-Chimney

-Use this section to describe the proposed scope of work and preservation treatment for any existing chimneys.
-One box should be devoted to each existing chimney.
-Supplemental pages should be used to describe additional elements and features.

-Element/Feature: (2) BRICK CHIMNEYS

-This involves: Preservation Restoration

-Reconstruction Rehabilitation

-Based on the condition and deficiencies outlined in the Physical Conditions Report, please describe in detail the proposed work:

-The two brick chimneys protruding through the existing roof are in decent condition with little repair required.
-The scope of work aims to rebuild the chimneys to match the existing appearance and to utilize the existing br The chimneys will not be functional.
-At the roof line the chimneys will be structurally supported, reinforced, and their exact locations.
+The separate roof of standards. ver the front porch will also receive a new structure and be rebuilt to meet code scribe the proposed scope of work and preservation treatment for any existing chimneys. evoted to each existing chimney.
+Supplemental pages should be used to describe and features.
+Element/Feature: (2) BRICK CHIMNEYS This involves: ■ Preservation □ Restoration □ Reconstruction □ Rehabilitation Based on the condition the proposed work: n and deficiencies outlined in the Physical Conditions Report, please describe in detail The scope of work a ys protruding through the existing roof are in decent condition with little repair required.
+In section to rebuild the chimneys to match the existing appearance and to utilize the existing bricks. be functional.
+At the roof line the chimneys will be structurally supported, reinforced, and in